-The Field School at Silchester
+Undergraduate Field School

+For over 20 years the field school was held at Silchester.
 Here’s what the students got up to at the bathhouse in 2018

-For the past two years students have had the option to chose one of two Field Schools as part of their undergraduate course.
 The Silchester bathhouse excavation has been followed each summer by a dig at Dunyvaig castle on Islay.
 Here director Professor Steve Mithen introduces the project and we see what the students are digging

 So what do you learn at the Field school?
 This slide show illustrates all the different elements that are brought together as part of the field experience